khoa-ho/compiler/README.md

 - Variables.
 Any series of characters started with a letter and may be followed by letter, digits, or '_' are considered variables.
 - Substitutive semantics such as let binding and function.
 Functions (`fun x -> e`) are first-class values and thus can be returned from or used as input to any appropriate expression.
 Function application (`e1 (e2)`) results in an expression.
 One can construct any multiple-argument function by composing one-argument functions.
 Partial application of multiple-argument function, like in OCaml, is also allowed.
 - Recursion is now supported.
 Use `fix f x -> e` where `f` is any function identifier.
 - Small-step semantics.
-Use flag `step` in the CLI to enables the small-step evaluation mode.
+Use flag `-step` in the CLI to enables the small-step evaluation mode.
 - Error reporting at the lexing stage now includes filename in addition to line and character number.
 #### Changed
 - Each statement is redefined as an expression ended with a semicolon (instead of newline character in version 0.3).